muskan-create/muskan-create/README.md

 ##  About Me

-I’m a Computer Science Engineering student with a strong interest in technology, problem-solving, and continuous learning.
+I’m a Computer Science Engineering student with a strong interest in technology, problem-solving,  continuous learning.
 I enjoy transforming ideas into real-world projects and exploring how software can create meaningful impact.

 Currently, I’m focused on: